November 19, 2024

 • Benefits: This led to significant productivity gains in call handling time and improved overall customer satisfaction by up to 10%, as Linda Yao, COO and Head of Strategy noted: “We’re seeing double-digit productivity gains on call handling time.”
 It also allowed support staff to focus on more complex customer issues, enhancing the quality of service.

 If the chatbot cannot answer a question, it refers the user to additional information or the call center.
-While AI enhances customer service, this approach to AI adoption ensures the chatbot acknowledges its limitations and provides alternative support when necessary.
+While AI enhances customer service, this approach to AI business transformation ensures the chatbot acknowledges its limitations and provides alternative support when necessary.

 Building Trust in AI: How Microsoft Tackled Bias in Facial Recognition